lokeshgovindu/AltTab/ReadMe.txt

 ------------
 AltTab is an alternative application for native windows switcher.

-Use Alt+Tab / Alt+Shift+Tab / Alt+Backtick / Alt+Shift+Backtick to bring the
+- Use Alt+Tab / Alt+Shift+Tab / Alt+Backtick / Alt+Shift+Backtick to bring the
   main AltTab window, and use

+- Use Alt+Ctrl+Tab to bring the main AltTab window and remains open even Alt key is released.

   ┌─────────────┬───────────────────────────────────────────────────────────┐
   │ Key         │ Description                                               │